ambrose-kutti/Search-For-T..H/README.md

 6.  **Start the backend development server**
     Navigate to the root of the project and run:
     ```bash
-    uvicorn api.main:app --host 0.0.0.0 --port 8000 --reload
+    uvicorn api.main:app --host 0.0.0.0 --port 5000 --reload
     ```
     This assumes your main FastAPI application is defined in `api/main.py` and the app instance is named `app`.

-7.  **Start the frontend development server**
-    The `frontend` directory contains the web UI.
-Please refer to its specific `README.md` or package manager instructions for setup.
-    ```bash
-    cd frontend
-    # Example for a Node.js-based frontend (e.g., React, Vue, Angular):
-    # npm install
-    # npm run dev
-    # cd .. # Go back to root directory
-    ```
-    *Note: The specific commands for the frontend will depend on its chosen framework and build tools.
-Please consult the `frontend/` directory for details.*

 8.  **Open your browser**
-    Once both backend and frontend are running, visit `http://localhost:[detected_frontend_port]` (e.g., `http://localhost:3000` for React/Next.js) to access the application.
-The backend API will be available at `http://localhost:8000`.
+    Once both backend is running, visit the backend API that will be available at `http://localhost:5000`.

 ## 📁 Project Structure